 2. Cammas Hall Farm, Hertfordshire

-The Cammas Hall pumpkin patch is reportedly bigger and better than ever this year (a bright spot of 2021 for sure!).
-For the first time ever, you’ll be able to enjoy a spooked out version of events at night, when all the monsters and creepy crawlies come out in the dark.
+The Cammas Hall pumpkin patch is reportedly bigger and better than ever this year.
+For the second time ever, you’ll be able to enjoy a spooked out version of events at night, when all the monsters and creepy crawlies come out in the dark.
 Enter if you dare!

 3. Secretts, Surrey